-Prerequisite: admission to Teacher Education (2.7 GPA and Praxis I Scores) Course to be taken the first semester of student teaching while a student is teaching on a provisional license.
-Students will teach in the public schools under the supervision of both an experienced, qualified local mentor teacher and a university supervisor.
-The internship will be conducted on the level required for certification.
-Students will participate in seminars that are an integral part of the course.
+Prerequisite: Admission to Teacher Education (2.7 GPA and GACE I, Praxis I, or exemption scores) and College of Education Field Experience required documentation.

+Course is to be taken the first semester of student teaching for a student with a provisional license.
+Students will teach in the public schools under the supervision of an experienced, qualified classroom teacher and a university supervisor.
+The internship will be conducted on the grade level and in the field for certification.
+Students will participate in scheduled seminars that are an integral part of the course.